 What is Thrush in Horses?

-A relatively common bacterial infection of the horse’s hoof, thrush can affect one hoof or all four at once.
+Thrush, also known as frog rot, is a relatively common bacterial infection of the horse’s hoof that can affect one hoof or all four at once.

 Several bacterial and/or fungal microorganisms can cause thrush, but the bacterium Fusobacterium necrophorum is most frequently involved.

 Thrush infection can cause minor to significant damage to hoof tissues and requires treatment to prevent it from spreading.
-If left untreated, the infection can damage the sensitive structures of the hoof including the laminae and digital cushion, and result in temporary to permanent lameness.
+If left untreated, the infection can damage the sensitive structures of the hoof including the frog and the digital cushion below it.
+Lameness is unusual with thrush and if present, it is not likely to be permanent.
+[2]

 Damp and dirty environmental conditions are known to promote thrush infections as they create an environment where bacterial and fungal organisms can thrive.